jcoreNL/spring-4.3-exam-notes/README.md

 ## REST

 ### What does REST stand for?
+Representational state transfer

 ### What is a resource?
+The fundamental concept in any RESTful API is the resource.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
+It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.

 ### What are safe REST operations?
+Safe methods are HTTP methods that do not modify resources.
+For instance, using GET or HEAD on a resource URL, should NEVER change the resource.
+However, this is not completely true.
+It means: it won't change the resource representation.
+It is still possible, that safe methods do change things on a server or resource, but this should not reflect in a different representation.

 ### What are idempotent operations?
 Why is idempotency important?
+An idempotent HTTP method is a HTTP method that can be called many times without different outcomes.
+It would not matter if the method is called only once, or ten times over.
+The result should be the same.
+Again, this only applies to the result, not the resource itself.
+This still can be manipulated (like an update-timestamp, provided this information is not shared in the (current) resource representation.

 ### Is REST scalable and/or interoperable?
+Yes, REST is scalable because it is stateless.

 ### What are the advantages of the RestTemplate?